avoidwork/haro/README.md

 time bottleneck in the middle of using your application.
 Loading an individual record will update the DataStore with value from persistent storage.

-DataStore snapshots & individual records can be removed from persistent storage with `unload()`.
+DataStore snapshots & individual records can be removed from persistent storage with `unload()`; it is not recommended to do this for an individual record, and to instead rely on `del()`, but it's afforded because it may be required.

 ### Examples
 #### Piping Promises